chloehooper18/DissertationSimulations/README.md

 ## 02 - Simulations 1ppt
 ### Simulating EEG electrodes for a single participant
 - Notebooks detailing code for simulating both single and multiple electrodes for a single participant
-- Spectral Models are plotted for the simulations

-## 03 - Simulations multiple ppts
-### Simulating EEG electrdoes for multiple participants
-- Notebooks detailing code for simulating both single and multiple electrodes for multiple participants
+- Includes both 1D arrays and 2D clusters of electrodes
 - Spectral Models are plotted for the simulations